Bee Network: Vehicles

-The first batch of 50 Alexander Dennis Enviro400EV battery electric buses were rolled out across Bolton, Wigan and parts of Bury and Salford on 24 September 2023.
-These buses were allocated to Bolton Garage of Go North West.
-The fleet was expanded with the second batch of 50 Enviro400EV buses in Oldham, Rochdale and the remainder of Bury on 24 March 2024, for Stagecoach Manchester's Oldham garage, as well as with 67 Alexander Dennis Enviro200 MMCs ordered by Diamond North West for its Bolton and Eccles garages for use on Leigh and Wigan services.
+The first batch of 50 BYD Alexander Dennis Enviro400EV battery electric buses were rolled out across the boroughs of Bolton, Wigan, and parts of Bury and Salford on 24 September 2023.
+These buses were allocated to the Bolton garage of Go North West.
+The fleet was expanded with the second batch of 50 Enviro400EV buses in the boroughs of Oldham, Rochdale and the remainder of Bury on 24 March 2024, for Stagecoach Manchester's Oldham garage, as well as with 67 Alexander Dennis Enviro200 MMCs ordered by Diamond North West for its Bolton and Eccles garages for use on Leigh and Wigan services.

 Railways

 Network Rail and Transport for Greater Manchester (TfGM) signed a collaboration agreement in August 2023 to deliver upgrades and regeneration opportunities across Manchester and Salford’s central railway stations.
-The work will contribute toward the successful delivery of the Bee Network.

-And as part of the integration of local rail services into the Bee Network, the first contactless payment on rail outside London is to be trialled on the Stalybridge to Victoria and Glossop to Piccadilly lines by early 2025.
-This will be followed by other lines, and a multi-modal fare cap introduced by 2030.
+As part of the integration of local railway services into the Bee Network, the first contactless payment on rail outside London is to be trialled on the Stalybridge to Victoria and Glossop to Piccadilly lines by early 2025.
+This will be followed by other lines, with a multi-modal fare cap introduced by 2030.

-Commuter rail was expected to fully join the Bee Network by 2030 at the latest, creating a service similar to the London Overground, but in March 2024, the Mayor of Greater Manchester announced that the date for commuter rail to join the Bee Network is intended to be brought forward from 2030 to 2028.
+Commuter rail was expected to fully join the Bee Network by 2030 at the latest, creating a service similar to the London Overground; however, in March 2024, the mayor of Greater Manchester announced that the date for commuter rail to join the Bee Network is intended to be brought forward from 2030 to 2028.
 He also announced the first eight routes planned to join the Bee Network: